mablay/pdf-export-images/README.md

-# PDF Image Extractor
+# PDF Export Images
-Exports images from a PDF file to disk.
+Exports images in their native resolution from a PDF file to disk.

 ## Use via CLI
 ```